 The narrative is once again carried by the energetic and often very expressive performance of Gou Ayano.
 The like-able warmness of Ayano as Tatsuhiko makes sure that there is a certain chemistry between various characters/actors and that the narrative is able to paint lots of enjoyable, heartwarming and often emotional interactions on the silver screen.

 While there are no thematic highs and narrative lows to note in Shinjuku swan 2, this more consistent cinematographical package aimed at entertainment does what it wants to do: entertain.
-Even though the comedy is toned down, the violence towards women almost entirely disappeared, and the exploration of the dubious scouting business completely absent, the likability of Gou Ayano as Tatsuhiko still shines, turning the second part of Tatsuhiko’s narrative, despite being thematically different and not being refreshing at all, into an enjoyable narrative to experience.
+Even though the comedy is toned down, the violence towards women almost entirely disappeared, and the exploration of the dubious scouting business completely absent, the likability of Gou Ayano as Tatsuhiko still shines, turning the second part of Tatsuhiko’s trajectory, despite being thematically impotent, into an enjoyable narrative to experience.
 But for those who want to see a ‘true’ Sion Sono narrative, this enjoyable cash-in will be a letdown.